Kennesaw man convicted of molesting former girlfriend's daughters

 Brian Young, 49, was accused by his former girlfriend of sexually abusing her daughters from Sept.
 2011 to March 2015.

 During this time, Young lived with the woman and her daughters in an apartment in Cobb County.
-In 2018, one of the woman's daughters, then 13 years old, told her mom Young had been sexually abusing her since she was eight years old.
+In 2018, one of the woman's daughters, then 13 years old, told her mom Young had been sexually abusing her since she was eight.

 During the trial, there was testimony of Young continuing to abuse the girls even after they moved to Paulding County, where they no longer lived in the same household as him.